 It has long been recognized that there are natural truths about God that can be known by reason alone, but there are also supernatural truths that cannot be known without the aid of divine revelation.
-With the advent of the Enlightenment in the seventeenth century many rationalists were so enamored with the power of human reason that they began to think that revelation was not necessary at all.
-It will be shown below that divine revelation is necessary for the attainment of both natural and essentially supernatural truths, but a different kind of necessity applies to each.
+It will be shown below that divine revelation is necessary for the attainment of both natural and essentially supernatural truths.
+However, a different kind of necessity applies to each.

-One important supernatural truth that we need to know is our predestination to eternal glory.
+For example, one important supernatural truth that we need to know is our predestination to eternal glory.
 Based on human reason alone, we would never know that God has actually destined us to a loftier and higher goal (Heaven) than the natural happiness of the present world.
-St Paul says “That eye hath not seen, nor ear heard, neither hath it entered into the heart of man, what things God hath prepared for them that love him” (1 Cor 2:9).
-Now, if this truth be not revealed to us, then we would not strive toward it, and fail to attain it.
+St. Paul says, “That eye hath not seen, nor ear heard, neither hath it entered into the heart of man, what things God hath prepared for them that love him” (1 Cor 2:9).
+Now if this truth were not revealed to us, we would not strive toward it and fail to attain it.
 Therefore, for us to attain our supernatural goal, divine revelation is strictly necessary.

-When it comes to the knowledge of natural religious truths, or truths that can be attained by reason alone (such as the knowledge of God’s existence and some of His attributes), divine revelation is not strictly necessary, but it is still useful.
-In this case divine revelation is not said to be strictly, but only morally necessary.
-An act is said to be morally necessary for the attainment of an end if, without it, the end can be attained but not well attained, or is attainable but with great difficulty.
-Using this definition, it can be said that for the adequate knowledge of natural religious truths, divine revelation is at least morally necessary, although not strictly necessary.
+When it comes to the knowledge of natural religious truths, or truths that can be attained by reason alone (such as the knowledge of God’s existence and some of His attributes), divine revelation is not strictly necessary, but it is useful.
+Now, an act is said to be morally necessary for the attainment of an end if it is useful for the attainment of that end or if, without it, the end can be attained but not well or is attainable but with great difficulty.
+Using this definition, it can be said that for adequate knowledge of natural religious truths, divine revelation is at least morally necessary, although not strictly necessary.
 The reasons are as follows: